saarmichael/Trinary-Tree-Asgmt/README.md

 # Trinary-Tree-Asgmt
-Assinment practicing tree data-structure, generic coding and modularity.
+Assignment practicing tree data-structure, generic coding and modularity.

 SUMMARY:
 This program demonstrates a tracking on meetings and interactions among a family, and knowing who needs to be quarantined if someone was found positive to COVID-19.